JianLoong/sentimentanalysis/README.md

 -   Minqing Hu and Bing Liu, ``Mining and summarizing customer reviews.'', Proceedings of the ACM SIGKDD International Conference on Knowledge Discovery & Data Mining (KDD-2004), SeattlWashington, USA, Aug 22-25, 2004.

+-   Word Affect Intensities.
+Saif M. Mohammad.
+In Proceedings of the 11th Edition of the Language Resources and Evaluation Conference (LREC-2018), May 2018, Miyazaki, Japan.

+- Obtaining Reliable Human Ratings of Valence, Arousal, and Dominance for 20,000 English Words.
+Saif M. Mohammad.
+In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics, Melbourne, Australia, July 2018.